Linz413/Blight/README.md

 ## Rubric Requirements Satisfied
 * 3D Game Feel
   * Game is in 3D
-  * Goal of collecting students is clearly defined
+  * Goal of collecting students  and getting high score is clearly defined
   * Victory/Loss screen on win/failure
   * Start Menu implemented as initial scene
-  * Ability to restart game on win/loss
+  * Ability to restart game on win/loss through in-game menu
   * Not an FPS
 * Precursors to Fun Gameplay
   * Goals/Sub-goals are indicated on Instructions screen